 If you stress about washing the dishes because you might get yelled at, you become a perfectionist and take your time with each and every single dish so that it takes you hours to clean the kitchen, you will become unhealthy.

 Your body is affected when you do things from a place of fear.

 Think of the non-essential things in your life and how you approach them.
 I think what happens for a lot of people dealing with perfectionism is that they know what they’re doing is non-essential, yet they’re still scared of the consequences of doing them the wrong way.

 This is where it’s important to understand what exactly those consequences are, and if they really are the end of the world.

 Most unwanted consequences have to do with you or someone you love being hurt in some way.
-An unwanted consequence to fetching the wrong papers for your boss is that he or she yells at you, or even fires you.
+An unwanted consequence of fetching the wrong papers for your boss is that they yell at you, or even fire you.